-A grade II sprain results when more of the ligament fibers are damaged but the ligament is still intact.
+A grade II sprain results when there is more damage of the ligament fibers but the ligament is still intact.
 With this type of MCL sprain there will be pain and swelling on the inside of the knee.
 It is likely that one will feel instability with this injury.
 Treatment from a physical therapist or athletic trainer may be necessary to help with the quickest and safest recovery.
 Recovery time from this injury can vary between 2-6 weeks.

 A grade III sprain occurs when the MCL ligament ruptures or tears completely.
 With this injury the patient can expect significant swelling in the knee as well as a difficulty bending the knee.
 You will fee instability with walking activities, more so when on unlevel ground or when trying to change directions.
 The use of a knee brace will help reduce the feeling of instability during ambulation and help protect the knee from further injury.
 Immobilization of the knee to allow the ligament fibers to reattach and heal will be required.
 Treatment in rehab will be necessary for pain management, range of motion, and strengthening exercises to prepare the patient for a return to activities.
 Recovery time can range from 2-6 months.

 Some physicians may elect to do surgery on a grade III MCL injury.
 If an MCL injury also has a meniscus tear, surgery may also be indicated by the orthopedic physician.

 If you want to read more about the recovery time from an MCL Sprain, please read what is the recovery time for a medial collateral ligament tear.